ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_azure_blob--pq))
 - `pq_enabled` (Boolean) Use a disk queue to minimize data loss when connected services block.
 See [Cribl Docs](https://docs.cribl.io/stream/persistent-queues) for PQ defaults (Cribl-managed Cloud Workers) and configuration options (on-prem and hybrid Workers).
 Default: false
-- `queue_name` (String) The storage account queue name blob notifications will be read from.
-Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
-Can be evaluated only at initialization time.
-Example referencing a Global Variable: `myQueue-${C.vars.myVar}`.
-Not Null
 - `send_to_routes` (Boolean) Select whether to send data to Routes, or directly to Destinations.
 Default: true
 - `service_period_secs` (Number) The duration (in seconds) which pollers should be validated and restarted if exited.
 Default: 5
 - `skip_on_error` (Boolean) Skip files that trigger a processing error.
 Disabled by default, which allows retries after processing errors.
 Default: false